11 Ağustos 2024 Pazar

 Paul Auster also has a story.
 Auggie Wren, a tobacco shop owner in Brooklyn, reaches a house by tracking the wallet dropped by the thief he was chasing.
 At Christmas time, an old, blind and lonely woman opens the door and embraces Auggie as her long-lost grandson.
 Auggie continues the game, they eat together, and to make her happy, he tells her that he has found a job and will get married soon.
 The woman pretended to believe and was happy.

-In both of these, there is a fictionalization against painful reality.
+In both of these, there is a fiction against painful reality.
 I think that's what Cimrman is doing.
 Against philosophy that tries to understand the world, surphilosophy that smiles at the world perhaps for the last time...

 Hiç yorum yok: